 As most readers will know, we have been steering our clients away from review sites for some time now.
-Mostly because they offer no advantages over proper professional review management.
+Mostly because they have significant disadvantages when compared with professional review management.

-- great reviews on other sites that matter - Google, TripAdvisor? - the same applies
+- great reviews on other sites that matter - Google first-and-foremost, then Facebook,

-- star ratings in natural search - with a direct link to your website? - yes
+- star ratings in natural/organic search - with a direct link to your website

 Look at this example:

-Comments like these are the last thing a business needs to be hosting on its own website.
-Everything we do here at HelpHound revolves around honesty and transparency, but this type of system does not lend itself to complex technical and high value/high stress transactions such as these
+Unmoderated comments like these are the last thing a business needs to be hosting on its own website.
+Everything we do here at HelpHound revolves around honesty and transparency, but this type of system does not lend itself to complex technical and high value/high stress transactions such as property sales.

-This is a screenshot of part of the business's own home page (see here for the full picture).
+This is a screenshot taken from the business's own home page.

 No star rating in organic search, no link to their reviews there or in the Knowledge Panel, and no reviews at all in mobile search (ironically, probably a good thing in this case).
 Note: update July 2018 - this business now has nearly three times as many Google reviews, which suggest that they have realised the error of their ways.

 This is what businesses do need...

 Everything reviews related that you see here is down to their HelpHound membership - the 41 Google reviews, the star rating and HelpHound score and reviews in organic search (top left) and the link to their HelpHound reviews in the knowledge panel (bottom right) and the rich snippets at the bottom of the knowledge panel as well.
 Read the full story, including what the management have to say, here